Not your typical college library

 This collection features well over 5,000 videos, DVDs, slides, audiotapes, CD-ROMs, film strips, and transparencies.
 Most popular are the current collections of influential fashion designers featured in a video magazine format.

-The FIDM Library subscribes to several online databases that support the program majors FIDM offers, including trend forecasting services like: Doneger Creative Services and WGSN (Worth Global Style Network), as well as online industry news resources like Women's Wear Daily (WWD) and California Apparel News.
+The FIDM Library subscribes to thirty online databases that support the program majors FIDM offers, including trend forecasting services like: Doneger Creative Services and WGSN (Worth Global Style Network), as well as online industry news resources like Women's Wear Daily (WWD) and California Apparel News.

 |Monday – Thursday||7:00 a.m. – 10:00 p.m.|